 In fact Moerdijk and Cisinski have shown that the adjunction \eqref{nerve_adj} is a Quillen equivalence between the Cisinski-Moerdijk model structure on $\dSet$ and an appropriate model structure on simplicially enriched, coloured operads.
 We now apply the homotopy coherent dendroidal nerve to the Barratt-Eccles operad and obtain a dendroidal set

-Let $\dSet/\mathcal{E}_\infty$ denoted the category of dendroidal sets over $\mathcal{E}_\infty$.
-The category of $\EsSet$ is the category of algebras for the Barratt-Eccles operad in the category of simplicial sets (so space here actually means simplicial set).
+Let $\dSet/\mathcal{E}_\infty$ denote the category of dendroidal sets over $\mathcal{E}_\infty$.
+The category of $\EsSet$ is the category of algebras for the Barratt-Eccles operad in the category of simplicial sets (so space here means simplicial set).